The Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+) Mentoring Scheme is one of our Careers Network mentoring programmes.

 - increase your confidence

-The aim is to match LGBTQ (lesbian, gay, bisexual or transgender and queer) students with mentors from a range of occupations to receive guidance and advice about the choices they made in their careers.
-You will meet your mentor a minimum of three times to benefit from their experiences as out men and women in the workplace.
+The aim is to match LGBTQ+ (lesbian, gay, bisexual, transgender and queer) students with mentors from a range of occupations.
+Our mentors kindly volunteer their time to share advice about the choices they made in their careers and to share their experiences of being 'out' in the workplace.

-The scheme is run jointly by the Equality and Diversity team, the Guild LGBTQ Association, Careers Network and Sean Russell Consulting.
+The scheme is run jointly by Careers Network and Sean Russell of Get Out Stay Out.

-How to apply to the LGBT Mentoring Scheme
+How to apply to the LGBTQ+ Mentoring Scheme

 “I think the scheme is a really good idea!
 Talking to people who have been through the process of leaving uni and establishing careers in areas you are interested in, dealing with LGBT issues along the way, is invaluable.
 It was really interesting to hear about the issues my mentor had faced, how he dealt with them and what he might do differently.”